betaleonis/First/Process.md

 15. Verify that the local master and origin/master history is showing the same commit on the HEAD.
 The master branch is now ready.
 16. Switch to the dev branch.
 17. Do a pull without rebase.
-18. Stage, Commit and Push the changes to dev.??
+18. Verify that this also resulted in a fast forward merge.
+Then push this commit to remote.
 19. Now the dev, origin/dev, master and origin/master should all have the same commit and be the HEAD.